wwt/testing-time-java/README.md

 The procedure is the same, but in this case we'll create a person with a birthday on February 29th, and verify that on a non-leap year they will be notified on March 1st instead.

-We'll wrap up testing with the following two cases, and we'll be ready to ship:
+We'll wrap up testing with the following two cases, and _then_ we'll be ready to ship:
 - On leap year, notify Feb 29th birthday on exact day
 - So that we don't notify twice on leap year, on leap year, do not notify Feb 29th birthday on March 1

 If you want to see the completed solution, check out the [repo on GitHub](https://github.com/wwt/testing-time-java)!

-### Conclusion

-Injecting a `java.time.Clock` makes writing deterministic time based tests a breeze.
-ThreeTen-extra's `MutableClock` is a good alternative to mocking frameworks, and lets you set up readable, maintainable tests.

 ### Additional Resources
 - [Project GitHub](https://github.com/wwt/testing-time-java)